FraunhoferISST/diva/README.md

 > ⚠️
 > The project is currently being migrated to GitHub and we are in the reconstruction phase.
 > In parallel, we are putting a lot of effort into writing a comprehensive documentation for DIVA.
-> But this will also take some time.
-Currently, this is the only piece of information we can provide

- The whole system can be bootstrapped with Docker:
+ The whole system can be bootstrapped in your deployment environment with Docker:
 ```sh
 cd docker
 # create .env and copy contents from .env.default to it